Tutorial 01: Hello World Agent - Build Your First AI Agent with Google ADK

 GOOGLE_API_KEY=your-api-key-here

-with your actual API key from Google AI Studio.
+Replace your-api-key-here with your actual API key from Google AI Studio.

-Step 4: Set Up Package Import
+Step 4: Set Up Package Importβ

-and add this single line:
+Open __init__.py and add this single line:

 from . import agent